 At Cassiobury Court we take the time to asses our clients prior to admission.
 We understand each client needs a specific kind of treatment, and we are here ensure our service is suitable for you.

 - Rapid Recovery is a major breakthrough in treating addiction, providing tools and resources needed to achieve permanent sobriety.

 - Alcohol and drugs are not the problem; they are symptoms of an underlying acquirement of a deregulated brain stress system.
 Rapid Recovery quickly transforms your state of disease to a state of ease.Stage 1 – Inspiration and Relaxation.

 - Experience emotional sobriety.
 When you feel safe and secure your body relaxes, your mind quietens down, your emotions become calm.Stage 2. – Balance

 - Learn how to achieve a state of harmony, balance and synchronisation between your heart, brain, emotions and autonomic nervous system.
 You can achieve a state of ‘coherence’.

-Many people resist seeking help with an addiction for numerous reasons.
-Most people believe they can sort out their problems themselves, with addiction this is usually not the case and is just an excuse.
-The longer the addiction goes on the more tolerant the body becomes.
-To achieve the same effect the body will need to take the substance more frequently and in amount larger amounts.
+Despite the number of people suffering from addiction, only 10% of addicts seek treatment.
+The reason for this can vary from case to case and there isn’t one blanket cause for this statistic.
+Many people believe they can solve their problems themselves, however the statistics show that this is not the case.
+The longer the addiction goes on the more tolerant the body becomes, and to achieve the same effect the body will need to take the substance more frequently and in amount larger amounts.

-Addiction is a very sensitive situation, sometimes an intervention is necessary.
+Addiction is a very sensitive situation, and often an intervention is necessary.
 This is proven to be one of the most successful and loving ways of getting your loved one on the path of recovery.
-An intervention is carried out by a team of specialists.
-It is a structured process involving an assessment and a meeting to discuss concerns and feelings.
+An intervention is carried out by a team of specialists, and is a structured process involving an assessment and a meeting to discuss concerns and feelings.